the-mac/TheBoardLibrary/README.md

 ```

-The Java documentation for the setUpMoves method can be found [here](http://the-mac.us/board/javadoc/us/the/mac/board/Board.Piece.html#setUpMoves()), or click or copy the following link: http://the-mac.us/board/javadoc/us/the/mac/board/Board.Piece.html#setUpMoves().
+The Java documentation for the setUpMoves method can be found [here](http://the-mac.us/board/javadoc/us/the/mac/board/Board.Piece.html#setUpMoves()), or click/copy the following link: http://the-mac.us/board/javadoc/us/the/mac/board/Board.Piece.html#setUpMoves().

+The remaining Piece(s) may have different logic than this depending upon your game, but the concept should stillbe the same.
+In some cases the move_# variables may not be enough (for example with a Bishop from Chess), so ArrayList<Integer> and Square.setPossible(boolean possible) may be a friend when extedning moves accross the board.

 Licensing